FAQ for Staff

 The project is a partnership between the City of Edinburgh Council and CGI, our ICT service provider.
 An Empowered Learning team will help administer the project; this is chaired by the Project Manager and Chief Executive.

-There are several reasons why we have chosen iPads as our core device for digital learning and teaching.
-The unit cost of an iPad is £249.80, which is comparable to good quality Chromebooks.
-We’ve also been using iPads in City of Edinburgh Council schools for over 8 years so lots of our teaching staff are familiar with using them. iPads are easy to use, fast, robust, has great battery life and provides access to an excellent range of educational tools.
-Previous research the City of Edinburgh Council conducted across multiple device platforms revealed deeper, more creative and more effective learning on the iPad.
+There are several reasons why we have chosen iPads as our core device for digital learning and teaching. iPads are cost effective, easy to use, fast, robust, has great battery life and provides access to an excellent range of educational tools.
 The iPad operating system also includes a wide range of accessibility features.
 This makes it an excellent device to help pupils with additional support needs work more independently and unlock learning.
-Lastly, from a technical and information security perspective, we have well developed policies and processes for our iPad management that comply with Cit of Edinburgh Council requirements.
-Any change of platform at this stage would require significant additional time and effort to achieve similar technical and information security compliance.

 When are networks getting upgraded?